gazoscalvertos/Hass-Custom-Alarm/README.md

 - integrated HASS users into alarm automatically however these initially are disabled
 - fixed switch breaks on service call
 - fixed themes

-- Updated alarm.html to 1.3.2
-- Fixed SVG slowdown

-- Updated alarm.html to 1.3.1
-- Fixed Mobile buttons

-- Updated alarm.html to 1.3.0
-- Added user specific codes to settings page and they now work correctly with the logs.
-- The logs have been changed around and a few extra logs captured.
-I plan on expanding this.
-- Theres a bug in the persistance mode which I'm working on.
-- bwalarm.py updated to 1.1.0

-### Features:
-- Too many to put in writing at this point!!